• Skip to primary navigation

 How can you eat Ilish Mach responsibly without hampering the species

-You can read my post on Kumro diye Ilish Macher Jhol to know my thought about responsible eating.
+You can read my post on Kumro diye Ilish Macher Jhol to know my thoughts about responsible eating.
 For now, I am sharing a plan that I follow while we have restricted the purchase of Ilish Mach.

 • This plan will work for a nuclear family (joint families for sure are another case).
 As I have mentioned, we purchase Ilish just twice a year.
 We try to procure fish over 1.5kg.